AGNESE N. HAURY FELLOWSHIPS AND TRAVEL GRANTS

 New York University's Center for the United States and the Cold War announces the Agnese N. Haury fellowships and travel grants for 2017-2018.
 The Center for the United States and the Cold War at NYU's Tamiment Library supports research on the Cold War, especially on the ways in which this ideological and geopolitical conflict with the Soviet Union affected American politics, culture, and society.
 We will be offering a dissertation fellowship, a post-doctoral fellowship and several travel grants to scholars who are interested in using Tamiment's holdings to further their research.

 The fellowship program honors the late Agnese Nelms Haury, whose insightful generosity created and sustains the Center for the United States and the Cold War, whose purposes she believed in passionately.
 The post-doctoral fellowship is designed for junior scholars who will have received the Ph.D. by August 31, 2017.
 The post-doctoral fellow/s will receive either a stipend of $32,000 for one semester or $64,000 for a nine-month academic year.

-All fellowship applicants should submit a curriculum vitae, a short project description (5 pages maximum), three letters of recommendation from professional references and a short statement describing the relevance of the collections of the Tamiment Library to the project.
+All fellowship applicants should submit curriculum vitae, a short project description (5 pages maximum), three letters of recommendation from professional references and a short statement describing the relevance of the collections of the Tamiment Library to the project.
 Applicants for the travel grants should send a curriculum vitae, a short project description (3 pages maximum), one letter of professional reference, a travel budget and a short statement regarding the relevance of the collections of the Tamiment Library to the project.

 For more information about the Center please click here.